OlivierLD/raspberry-coffee/RESTRelay/README.md

 The relays will be identified by an integer.

 The `RelayRequestManager` will establish the mapping between the relay number (`id`) and the GPIO pin driving it.
-The "map" is provided as a System Property provided at runtime:
+The "map" is provided as a System Property provided at runtime, like in `start.server.sh`:

 ```
  -Drelay.map=1:11,2:12